PX4/PX4-Devguide/en/debug/system_wide_replay.md

   to other topics from `<module>` are ignored.

-  For replay, we only want the `replay` module to be able to publish the previously identified list of opics.
+  For replay, we only want the `replay` module to be able to publish the previously identified list of topics.
 So for replaying `ekf2`, the rules file looks like this:
 ```
 restrict_topics: sensor_combined, vehicle_gps_position, vehicle_land_detected